blacklightpy/vaultofknowledge/Z2-Rough Notes 2/General/Fundamental Frequency.md

 $\large m$ is the mass of the body
 $\large \omega_0$ is the natural frequency in rad/s

-In [[modal analysis]], the frequency of  the 1st mode is the fundamental frequency.
+In [[Modal Analysis]], the frequency of  the 1st mode is the fundamental frequency.
 This is also expressed as:

 $\large f_0 = \dfrac{1}{2l} \sqrt{\dfrac{T}{\mu}}$,